-Serbia: The price of energy – key roadblock to Serbia’s energy sector reform4.
-December 2014. / News Serbia Energy
+Serbia: The price of energy – key roadblock to Serbia’s energy sector reform, News Serbia Energy

 Government upon Government, you’ll always hear this mantra that renewable energy is “nice”, but that Serbia is not rich enough for it.
 Germany, Belgium, Norway, Sweden, Denmark…they can afford to “go green” but Serbia simply cannot.
 We are not rich enough.